 To run your first course you will either participate in an event or create you own course.

-If you will participate in an event, then someone else has created and uploaded the course and you need to download it.
+If you will participate in an event, then someone else has created and published the course and you need to download it.
 For more info, see ‘Event/Participate in an event’.

 If you want to create a course on your own and run it, then do the following:

-1. You need a digital orienteering map that is calibrated.
-There are four main options (for mor info, see ‘App functions/Maps’):
+1. You need a digital orienteering map that is georeferenced.
+There are some alternatives (see ‘App functions/Maps’ for more info):

-- The last alternative it that you search for maps on the internet or scan a paper map, that you georeference yourself.
+- Or you can search for maps on the internet or scan a paper map, that you georeference yourself.

 3. Now you are ready to run the course.
-Turn on the GPS in the smartphone.
-Select your course under ‘Race’ and wait until the GPS has contact and the accuracy is about 15 meter or better (is shown in top right corner).
+Select your course, start the race and wait until the GPS has contact and the accuracy is about 15 meter or better (is shown in top right corner).
 Put the smartphone on your arm, take your compass and paper map and move to the starting point.
 The app will beep at the starting point and the race is on.

 4. Run to the control points, one by one.
 The app will punch and beep automatically when you reach the control points.